asyncapi/modelina/docs/interpretation_of_JSON_Schema_draft_7.md

 The algorithm tries to get to a model whose data can be validated against the JSON schema document.

-As of now we only provide the underlying structure of the schema file for the model, where constraints/annotations such as `maxItems`, `uniqueItems`, `multipleOf`, etc, are not interpreted.
+As of now we only provide the underlying structure of the schema file for the model, where constraints/annotations such as `maxItems`, `uniqueItems`, `multipleOf`, etc. are not interpreted.

 ## Interpreter
 The main functionality is located in the `Interpreter` class.
 This class ensures to recursively create (or retrieve from a cache) a `CommonModel` representation of a Schema.
 We have tried to keep the functionality split out into separate functions to reduce complexity and ensure it is easy to maintain.